AdobeDocs/workfront.it-IT/help/quicksilver/planning/access/access-overview.md

 <!--*********ensure that the link ^^^^^^^^below^^^^^^^^ to Workfront Pricing and Packaging now also includes information about Workfront Planning.
 If not, talk with Lauren S.***************-->

-Per accedere a Workfront Planning, è necessario disporre dei seguenti diritti di accesso:
+Per utilizzare Workfront Planning, è necessario disporre dei seguenti diritti di accesso:

 <table style="table-layout:auto">
  <col>